fili/ip.app/README.md

 it is important to note that the website/API and the software itself is not malware or fraudelant software or part of a malware infection.
 The website/API only returns public IP addresses based on the requester's IP address.
 Best efforts to reduce potential abuse is made using available Cloudflare functionality.

-If you have any questions, please contact me directly at abuse@ip.app.
+If you have any questions or abuse concerns, please email abuse@ip.app.

 This website/API is coded by SEO expert and ex-Google engineer [Fili](https://fili.com/?utm_source=ip.app) and is under constant development as improvements are made over time.